kevinzhuang01/srp_2025/_profiles/ahmed-seniorismail.md

   under uncertainty.
 I focus on risk measures and distributional RL (e.g., VaR/CVaR), stochastic control, and policy optimization with theoretical guarantees.
 topical_areas: Applied Mathematics; Artificial Intelligence and Intelligent Systems
+motivation: "I am motivated to participate in the Sustainable Research Pathways program because it directly aligns with both my research and personal interests.
+As a Ph.D. student in Integrated Applied Mathematics at the University of New Hampshire, working under the tutelage of Professor Marek Petrik on reinforcement learning, machine learning, and optimization for decision-making under uncertainty, I am eager to apply and contribute my skills to meaningful projects at the intersection of mathematics, computing, and societal impact.
+Beyond research, I am attracted to the programâ\x80\x99s commitment to building inclusive, sustainable communities of scientists and engineers.
+  Having studied and worked across multiple countries and educational systems, I deeply value diversity in perspectives and experiences, and I believe that collaboration across backgrounds is essential for robust, innovative science.
+I see this program as a unique opportunity to not only advance my technical expertise but also to contribute actively to a community where everyone is respected, valued, and successful I strongly believe that the summer project experience will allow me to gain exposure to cutting-edge applications of artificial intelligence and optimization while strengthening my ability to put theoretical knowledge into practice.
+At the same time, I look forward to engaging in the programâ\x80\x99s career development and mentorship activities, where I can both learn from established researchers and share experiences with peers.
+  Most importantly, I hope to build lasting professional relationships and a collaborative network that extends beyond the program.
+Thank you."
 ---

 ## Academic Interests